jackfood/Autosubtitle/README.md

 *   **Choosing Options:** Select your desired Whisper model and the audio language.
 Choose the output folder for the SRT files.
 *   **Starting Processing:** Click "Start Processing".
 The log area will show progress.
 *   **Monitoring Progress:** The GUI's log window provides detailed output.
 If you ran `run.bat` from an existing command prompt, you will also see the progress printed there.

+## Model Downloading and Storage

+This application utilizes the Whisper model for speech-to-text transcription.
+The first time you run the application and select a model other than the pre-provided `small.pt`, it will need to download the model weights from the internet.

+### Internet Connection Requirement

+An internet connection is **required** for the initial download of any Whisper model you choose, *except* for the `small.pt` model if it is already present in the designated model cache directory.

+### Model Cache Location

+To ensure portability and keep the model files within your application's structure, the application is configured to store the downloaded Whisper models in a specific location relative to the script's directory.

+The model cache directory is set to:

+`[Your App_AutoSub Directory]/Scripts/models`

+When you select a model (e.g., "base", "medium", "large") for the first time, Whisper will automatically download the necessary files into this `.cache/whisper` directory.
+Subsequent uses of the same model will load the weights from this local cache, eliminating the need for further downloads.

+### Provided `small.pt` Model

+For convenience, a `small.pt` model file is expected to be included with the application distribution.
+If this file is placed in the `[Your App_AutoSub Directory]/Scripts/.cache/whisper` directory, selecting the "small" model will not require an internet connection for the initial load, as the model will be loaded directly from the provided file.

+If you choose a different model (e.g., "base", "medium"), it will be downloaded to the same `.cache/whisper` directory.

+## Key Features

+*   **Intuitive GUI:** A simple and clear interface for selecting files, choosing options, and monitoring progress.
+*   **Completely Portable:** The package includes a dedicated Python environment, pre-installed libraries, and a portable FFmpeg build.
+No system-level installations or modifications are necessary.
+*   **Self-Contained Environment:** Avoids conflicts with your system's Python or other installed software.
+Everything runs within the provided `Python311` folder.
+*   **Integrated FFmpeg:** A full, portable distribution of FFmpeg is included.
+This is essential for extracting audio from your video files before transcription.
+*   **Whisper Integration:** Utilizes the powerful Whisper model for highly accurate speech-to-text transcription (and translation if the underlying `auto-subtitle` script supports it via command-line arguments - note: this GUI is configured for transcription with language selection).
+*   **Model Selection:** Allows you to choose from various Whisper model sizes to balance speed, accuracy, and resource usage.
+*   **Intelligent Model Handling:** The `small.pt` model file is conveniently included in the distribution.
+Other models you select (like "medium" or "large") will be automatically downloaded by Whisper to its default cache location (typically within the application's `Scripts` folder) the first time they are required, simplifying setup for different model preferences.
+*   **Language Detection & Selection:** Choose to auto-detect the language or specify it for potentially faster and more accurate results.
+*   **Direct SRT Output:** Generates standard `.srt` subtitle files compatible with most video players and editing software.
+*   **Real-time Logging:** View detailed processing status and progress updates within the GUI's log area and, if launched from a terminal, directly in the console.

+## Credits

+*   This GUI application is built upon the excellent `auto-subtitle` command-line script, which handles the core integration with Whisper and FFmpeg.
+Many thanks to the original `auto-subtitle` project and its contributors: **[https://github.com/m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle)**
+*   Audio processing relies on the powerful FFmpeg multimedia framework.
+A portable distribution of FFmpeg is included in this package for your convenience.

 ## Additional Notes